 Admission requirements for the Honors Program are as follows:

-- Freshmen: 3.5 GPA and 1200 SAT (27 ACT), minimum cumulative GPA must be 3.4, SAT must be 1150 (25 ACT).
+- Freshmen: 3.5 GPA and 1240 on the SAT or 26 on the ACT.
 Writing test scores are not included in SAT or ACT test score requirements and will not be considered for Honors Program admission.

 - Transfers: 3.5 GPA or very strong recommendation from a community college Honors director.

-- Continuing Studies: Same requirements as other Honors Program students.
-Scheduling should be discussed with Honors Program Director.
+- Continuing Students: Same requirements as other Honors Program students.
+Scheduling should be discussed with Honors Program director by contacting the Honors Program office at email@example.com.

 Program Course Requirements